sammcj/ingest/README.md

 Available flags for VRAM estimation:

-- `--estimate-vram`: Enable VRAM estimation and model compatibility check
+- `--vram`: Enable VRAM estimation and model compatibility check
 - `--model`: Specify the model ID to check against (required for estimation)
-- `--vram`: Specify the VRAM size to check against, in GB (optional)
+- `--memory`: Specify the available memory in GB for context calculation (optional)
+- `--quant`: Specify the quantization type (e.g., q4_k_m) or bits per weight (e.g., 5.0)
+- `--context`: Specify the context length for VRAM estimation (optional)
-- `--quant`: Specify the quantisation level to check against (e.g., fp16, q8_0, q4_0)
+- `--kvcache`: Specify the KV cache quantization (fp16, q8_0, or q4_0)
+- `--quanttype`: Specify the quantization type (gguf or exl2)

+Ingest will provide appropriate output based on the combination of flags used, such as estimating VRAM usage, calculating maximum context, or finding the best BPW.
 If the generated content fits within the specified constraints, you'll see a success message.
 Otherwise, you'll receive a warning that the content may not fit.

 ## LLM Integration